GothicKit/ZenKit/readme.md

 hesitate to open a discussion thread over in [Discussions](https://github.com/lmichaelis/phoenix/discussions) if you have a question or need help.
 Please open an issue for any bug you encounter!

+You can also contact me on Discord, ideally by pinging me (lmichaelis#6242) in the [GMC Discord](https://discord.gg/mCpS5b5SUY) in the _tools_ channel.

 ## supported file formats
 Currently, the following file formats are supported.